 This was SOOOOO good!
 I think the cranberries really give it that extra special something.
 I usually put flax oil out on my avocado but I really like the balsamic vinegar too.
 I made it vegan with some vegan cheese!!Rose Chilibeck ⭐⭐⭐⭐⭐

 Thanks for a great recipe!

 The Ultimate Avocado Sandwich

 - 2 slices bread (whole wheat)

-- 3-4 slices Brie cheese (3-4 slices = about 40g, you can use any cheese you want here really, just check that it uses vegetarian rennet.
+- 3 slices Brie cheese (3 = about 30g, you can use any cheese you want here really, just check that it uses vegetarian rennet.
 Low-fat cheese is also awesome)

 - ½ avocado (the other half can be used a smoothie or guacamole)

 - 4-6 cranberries, dried (6 cranberries = 10g)

 - ½ small tomato (the other half could also be used in guacamole)